 2. Acts of Service

 To these individuals, actions speak louder than words.
-They feel most loved when others ease their burdens or show up in practical, helpful ways.
-This could be in the form of making dinner, handling chores without being asked, or helping with a project.
+They feel most loved when others ease their burdens or show up for them in practical and helpful ways.
+This could be in the form of making dinner, handling chores without being asked or helping with a project.

 3. Receiving Gifts